Chebyshev's bias for Fermat curves of prime degree: Arithmetic of Fermat curves

 If $f=1$, then we have by Lemma \ref{lemtr} (i) and (ii) that

-Since $f_p=2$ is equivalent to $p\equiv -1\pmod \ell$, it follows by Lemma \ref{lemtr} (iii) and Dirichlet's theorem on arithmetic progressions that there exists a constant $C_3$ such that If $f>2$, then it immediately follows that $\mathrm{I}_f(x)$ is absolutely convergent as $x\to \infty$.
-Thus we may put
+We notice that $f_p=2$ is equivalent to $p\equiv -1\pmod \ell$, and that any $p$ with $f_p=2$ splits into a product of distinct $(\ell-1)/2$ primes of $F$.
+Hence it follows by Lemma \ref{lemtr} (iii) and Dirichlet's theorem on arithmetic progressions that there exists a constant $d$ such that We put $C_3:=g\log 2-g(\ell-1)d$, so that